 Catch some zzzs

-Remember that work day when you woke up feeling refreshed?
-Us neither!
-Long work hours, young kids and the lure of social media certainly don’t help working parents achieve the seven to eight hours of sleep a night that scientists recommend is essential for our physical and mental wellbeing1.
+Remember that workday when you woke up feeling refreshed?
+Neither can we!
+Long work hours, kids or caregiving duties, and the lure of social media certainly don’t help working parents achieve the seven to eight hours of sleep a night that scientists recommend is essential for our physical and mental well-being1.
 It’s important that kids, too, achieve the recommended amount of sleep for their age.

-Overcome social jetlag by sticking to work week sleep schedules on the weekend, and aiming to have a family Sunday morning lie in (if all else fails, tag team naps or lie ins).
-Make the bedroom cosy and comfortable (but not too warm) and ditch electronics in the bedroom for better sleep.
+Overcome social jetlag by sticking to workweek sleep schedules on the weekend, and aiming to have a family Sunday morning lie-in (if all else fails, tag-team naps or lie-ins or let the TV babysit today).
+Make the bedroom cozy and comfortable (but not too warm) and ditch electronics in the bedroom for better sleep.